 This is an area where all are free to believe what they want to.
 There can be no compromise on this front.
 You have to accept that religious beliefs don’t change easily.
 Sacrificing in a relationship should not mean giving up your religious beliefs in any way.

 These are linked.
 A toxic relationship that takes a toll on your mental health is simply not worth it.
 You should not be sacrificing either your mental health or sense of peace for anyone.

 If your partner is controlling, dominating and even gaslights you, then you should always stand up for yourself.
 Never let anyone play with your mental health.
 Always take a stand.

 Related Reading: 13 Signs Of A Controlling Woman To Watch Out For

 Are you sacrificing too much in the relationship?

-Sometimes you might be sacrificing in the relationship without even realising that you are doing that constantly.
+Sometimes you might be sacrificing in the relationship without even realizing that you are doing that constantly.
 Let me give you an example.
-Have you ever thought why you never win in an argument with a partner?
-That is because you end up sacrificing your viewpoint for holding on to peace.
+Have you ever thought about why you never win in an argument with a partner?
+That is because you end up sacrificing your viewpoint for the sake of peace.
 But is that right?

 - You are the one giving in and sacrificing more often

 - You feel the constant burden of making your partner happy

 - You don’t feel happy, instead you feel angry and resentful